thetomzest/p1ChristopherBednarz/README.md

 <img src="sketchinterface.jpg" alt="sketchinterface" width="400"/>

-For the new design, it will be very simple, only containing a numpad, start button, stop button, and a power selector, along with a screen displaying the time.
-This keeps all superfluous functions to a minimum while making sure that the main function of heating food is straight forward and works as the user would expect.
+For the new design, it will be very simple, only containing a numpad, start button, stop button, a power selector, timer, and clock set, along with a screen displaying the time.
+By keeping the design to the bare essentials, this keeps all superfluous functions to a minimum while making sure that the main function of heating food is straight forward and works as the user would expect.

 <img src="newinterface.gif" alt="newinterface" width="400"/>